 Patients are educated about the effects of chemical dependency.
 Most importantly, patients are introduced to the First Step portion of treatment.
 The First Step process is an initial review of the patients history with chemicals, the effects that usage has had on their life and those around them, and the unmanagability and consequences of substance use.
 This is a preparation process for writing an autobiography of use.
 Patients receive assistance in preparing their First Step information.

 Group therapy is the primary form of treatment for substance use disorder and is used extensively at Serenity Lane.
-However, individual counseling is available to patients and family members on an “as needed” basis, during the treatment period.
+However, individual counseling is also available to patients and family members on an “as needed” basis, during the treatment period.
 Counselors visit with patients periodically to discuss their progress.
-It is their responsibility to let the counselor know if they have specific issues they wish to discuss.
+As clients, it is their responsibility to let the counselor know if they have specific issues they wish to discuss.

 Our Spiritual Advisor is available to assist with spiritual needs.
 The term “Higher Power” is often used in treatment and refers to a personal belief in a resource which gives one inner strength.
 Interaction with the Spiritual Advisor is optional.

 Outpatient Services and Recovery Support are a continuation of the planned recovery process for patients and their families.
-These programs are offered to those patients completing all components of their prescribed treatment.
+Therefore, these programs are offered to those patients completing all components of their prescribed treatment.
 Statistics show that your chances of staying in quality recovery will double if you complete the Recovery Support component of treatment.
-Involvement in 12-step meetings is encouraged as part of Recovery Support.
+Therefore, involvement in 12-step meetings is encouraged as part of Recovery Support.

 Serenity Lane’s nationally recognized Family Program is an educational program that focuses on repairing relationships damaged by years of destructive chemical dependency.
 Our program is designed to integrate the patient and the family and to supply vital information about how this disease negatively impacts the family system.
 The Family Program is offered in a 4-weekend series.
 Attending all the sessions is highly recommended.
 This program is an integral part of Serenity Lane’s Residential Treatment.

 Support from the patient’s employer can be very important to treatment and recovery.
 Therefore, patients are encouraged to sign a release form that allows staff to contact employers, licensing boards or other third party referents.
 At the request of the patient, the employer will be invited to visit Serenity Lane and/or have a counseling session with the patient and their counselor.
 This meeting may occur during the last week of treatment or at some other time.
-If patients are uncomfortable about signing a release form we urge them to speak with their counselor.
+We urge patients to speak with their counselor if they are uncomfortable about signing a release form .
 If problems or complications arise with employers, Serenity Lane’s Employer Services Representative will assist in negotiating a positive outcome.
 Read more about our Employer Services.